GF, DF, No-Added-Sweetener Smash Cake

-Looking for a fun and photo-worthy smash cake sans the artificial ingredients and added sweeteners?
-Try this healthful and adorable paleo cake for a first-birthday to remember!
+Looking for a fun and photo-worthy smash cake with no added sugar?
+Try this healthful, easy, all-natural, and adorable paleo cake for a first-birthday to remember!

 For the printable recipe PDF click here.